Devilish Impressions

 Devilish Impressions is a Polish avant-garde black metal band.
-Considered one of Poland's leading metal acts Devilish Impressions officially started in 2000 as a three-piece, with founding singer / guitarist Quazarre the only remaining original member.
+Considered one of Poland's leading metal acts, Devilish Impressions started in 2000 as a three-piece.
+Founding singer / guitarist Quazarre is the only remaining original member.

 Early years

-Marking their presence with the 45-minutes-long Eritis sicut Deus; Verbum Diaboli Manet in Aeternum; Vox Vespertilio Act I – Moon Var Dies Irae, self-released in 2002, the band began the process of shaping up its own spirit.
+The band self-released the 45-minute-long Eritis sicut Deus; Verbum Diaboli Manet in Aeternum; Vox Vespertilio Act I – Moon Var Dies Iraein 2002.

-2005 saw them recording "Plurima Mortis Imago", released in September 2006 on the London-based Conquer Records.
-The video for the song "SataniChaoSymphony" was shot in London and two months later Devilish Impressions hits the road along with Aeternus as part of the European "Ageless Void Tour".
-In April 2007 they land a direct support slot on Marduk's "Swords In The East" Eastern European run.
+In 2005, they recorded "Plurima Mortis Imago", released in September 2006 on the London-based Conquer Records.
+The video for the song "SataniChaoSymphony" was shot in London.
+Two months later, Devilish Impressions toured with Aeternus as part of the European "Ageless Void Tour".
+In April 2007, they secured a direct support slot on Marduk's "Swords In The East" Eastern European run.

 Diabolicanos – Act III: Armageddon and Extensive Touring

-After the successful tours, in May 2007 the group enters Studio X for the 3-months-long recording session of their second full-length album "Diabolicanos – Act III: Armageddon".
-While the record was being mastered by Andy Classen at Stage One Studio, Devilish Impressions appears at Red Alert Festival in the Crimea, accompanying such acts as Suffocation and Vader.
+After the successful tours, in May 2007, the group entered Studio X to record their second full-length album, "Diabolicanos – Act III: Armageddon".
+While Andy Classen mastered the record at Stage One Studio, Devilish Impressions appeared at Red Alert Festival in the Crimea, accompanying such acts as Suffocation and Vader.

-Autumn 2007 sees Devilish Impressions shooting the video for the song "Har-Magedon", set to promote the "Diabolicanos..." album.
-At the end of the year, the band sets off for the "Verbum Diaboli Tour", their first ever headlining run across the Eastern European countries.
+In Autumn 2007, Devilish Impressions shot the video for the song "Har-Magedon", to promote the "Diabolicanos..." album.
+At the end of the year, the band set off for the "Verbum Diaboli Tour", their first headlining run across Eastern European countries.

-The "Diabolicanos..." album, released in January 2008 again on Conquer Records, was widely praised in the international metal press and gave Devilish Impressions the opportunity to open for Behemoth and Suicide Silence on "The Apostasy European Tour", and then embark with Dismember for the "UK, Ireland and Northern Ireland Tour".
-Meanwhile, the group was invited for selected shows of Wacken Road Show 2008 yet, due to above-mentioned tours having been booked earlier, they eventually managed to join the WRS bill, Overkill, Tristania, Samael and Enslaved, for a show in Kyiv only.
+The "Diabolicanos..." album, released in January 2008 on Conquer Records, was praised in the international metal press.
+It gave Devilish Impressions the opportunity to open for Behemoth and Suicide Silence on "The Apostasy European Tour", and then embark with Dismember for the "UK, Ireland and Northern Ireland Tour".
+Meanwhile, the group was invited for selected shows of Wacken Road Show 2008 yet, due to above-mentioned tours having been booked earlier, they joined the WRS bill, Overkill, Tristania, Samael and Enslaved, for a show in Kyiv only.

-In May 2008 the album comes out in Poland licensed to Empire Records.
-The same month sees Devilish Impressions joining forces with their home country-mates Hate for their first time ever Polish invasion named "Rebel Angels Tour" being forced to drop off from the tour's last date, as they had earlier been booked for the special show with Satyricon in Ukraine.
+In May 2008, the album came out in Poland, licensed to Empire Records.
+The same month, Devilish Impressions joined Hate for the "Rebel Angels Tour".
+They dropped off from the tour's last date, as they had been booked for a show with Satyricon in Ukraine.

-The summer of 2008 included the band's appearance at Pro Rock Festival while co-headlining with Rage and at Metal Heads Mission Festival with bands like Moonspell, Gorgoroth and Samael to name but a few.
+The summer of 2008 included the band's appearance at Pro Rock Festival, while co-headlining with Rage and at Metal Heads Mission Festival with Moonspell, Gorgoroth, Samael, and others.

-After finishing over a half-year-long touring cycle in support to the "Diabolicanos..." album, Devilish Impressions decide to continue their crusade, despite facing many problems on both, professional and personal levels, leading to further shifts in their line-up and temporary stage absence.
+After finishing the touring cycle in support to the "Diabolicanos..." album, Devilish Impressions faced professional and personal problems, leading to shifts in their line-up and temporary stage absence.